 - Neck areas of the face scratching

-If you suspect or a vet has confirmed that your pet has food allergies, you may be wondering, what is the best cat food for allergies?
+If you suspect your pet has food allergies or a vet has already confirmed it, you may wonder what the best cat food for allergies is?
 We will explore this a bit further below.

-If they are allergic to the cat food, they may experience gastrointestinal issues like throwing up, and diarrhea.
-They also may begin to scratch at their faces and neck areas more often.
+If they are allergic to the cat food, they may experience gastrointestinal issues like throwing up and diarrhea.
+They also may begin to scratch their face and neck areas more often.